accelazh/accelazh.github.io/_posts/2025-02-08-Vision-and-Strategy-to-the-Storage-Landscape-CN.md

 ---
 layout: post
-title: "Vision and Strategy to The Storage Landscape (Chinese Simplified)" tagline : "Vision and Strategy to The Storage Landscape (Chinese Simplified)"
+title: "Vision and Strategy to the Storage Landscape (Chinese Simplified)" tagline : "Vision and Strategy to the Storage Landscape (Chinese Simplified)"
-description: "Vision and Strategy to The Storage Landscape (Chinese Simplified)"
+description: "Vision and Strategy to the Storage Landscape (Chinese Simplified)"
 category: "My Book"
 tags: [cloud, storage, vision, strategy, hardware, market]
 ---